-We then comprehensively evaluate the effectiveness of our proposed scheme, including the connection management scheme.
-Figure 8 shows the simulation model.
+Figure 4 shows the simulation model.
 It is used to simulate a situation where many Web client hosts and Web servers in a heterogeneous environment communicate with a Web proxy server to send and receive Web documents.
 To do that, we intentionally set the bandwidths, propagation delay, and packet loss probability of the links between the proxy server and the Web clients/servers.
 The bandwidths of the links between the client hosts and the proxy server are changed to 100 Mbps, 1.5 Mbps, and 128 Kbps, and those between the proxy server and the Web servers are changed to 100 Mbps, 10 Mbps, and 1.5 Mbps.
 The packet loss probability on each link between the Web proxy servers and client hosts is selected from 0.0001, 0.001, and 0.01, and that between the proxy server and Web servers is selected from 0.001, 0.01, and 0.1.
-The propagation delay for each link is set to 1 sec, 0.1 sec, and 0.01 sec.
+The propagation delay for each link is set to 1, 0.1, and 0.01 secs.
 Both of the numbers of Web servers and client hosts are fixed at 432.

 In the simulation experiments, each client host randomly selects one of the Web servers and generates a document transfer request to the proxy server.
-The distribution for the requested document size follows that reported in [14].
+The distribution for the requested document size follows that reported in [8].
 That is, it is given by a combination of log-normal distribution for small documents and a Pareto distribution for large ones.
-The access model for the client hosts also follows that in [14], where the client host first requests the main document, and then requests some in-line images, which are included in the document after a short interval (following [14], we call it active off time), and then requests the next document after a somewhat longer interval (inactive off time).
-Web client hosts transfer Web document requests to the Web proxy server only when the resources at the proxy server are sufficient to accommodate those connections.
-When the remaining amount of server resources is shorthanded, the client hosts have to wait for other TCP connections to be terminated and for the assigned resources to be released.
+The access model for the client hosts also follows that in [8], where the client host first requests the main document, and then requests some in-line images, which are included in the document after a short interval (following [8], we call it active off time), and then requests the next document after a somewhat longer interval (inactive off time).
+Web client hosts transfer Web document requests to the Web proxy server only when the resources at the proxy server are sufficient to accommodate that connection.
+When the remaining amount of server resources is shorthanded, the client hosts have to wait for other TCP connections to be terminated and for the assigned resource to be released.
 After the Web proxy server accepts the request, the proxy server decides whether to transfer the requested document to the client host directly, or to download it from the original Web server and then deliver it to the client host based on the cache hit ratio h, which is fixed at 0.5 in our simulation experiments.
 As well as Web client hosts, the proxy server can download the requested document only when the proxy server has sufficient resources to establish a new TCP connection.